-More complex aircraft systems led to a shift of accidents related to human errors.
+Complex aircraft systems led to a rise of accidents related to human errors.

 Since its early years, flying an aircraft has been connected to brave and courageous men with a white scarf skillfully maneuvering their aircraft in the blue sky.
 This idealized “single pilot tradition” (Kanki et al. 2010) still dominates the way many people think about pilots today.
 However, aviation reality shows a different picture.
 Flying with highly sophisticated multi-engine aircraft with 900 kilometers per hour in 30.000 feet above the ground through congested air spaces with changing weather conditions doesn’t require a hero, but a well working and aligned aircraft crew.
 Something airlines couldn’t rely on in the 50s.
 As a consequence the share of accidents related to human factor issues such as communication, decision making and leadership considerably increased to an estimated 60 – 80% peaking in 1977 with over 580 fatalities in the Tenerife airport disaster (Alavosius et al. 2017).

 Crew Resource Management started in management development.

 To address the increasing relevance of human factors in accident prevention, NASA sponsored a workshop initially called Cockpit Resource Management in 1979.
 Interestingly, the first trainings were developed based on management development interventions from the private sector (Helmreich and Wilhelm 1991).
 Since then the scope of the training was increased to the entire aircraft crew and after a set of adjustments Crew Resource Management has become a de-facto standard in the aviation industry.
 Crew Resource Management is - to the best of our knowledge - the only industry wide standard on how to address and utilize human factors in teams.
 One could even say that the aviation industry copied with pride from the business sector and developed it to the next (performance?) level.